propelling-coding/Void-gaming-tutorial/README.md

 # Nvidia users

 You will have to change a kernel parameter for Wayland + Nvidia to work correctly (mostly for those running on a GPU older than the 16 series - newer drivers often enable this by default).
-The easiest way to do this is to install grub-customizer (if you are not using grub, you will have to look elsewhere on how to add the parameter):
+The easiest way to do this is to install **grub-customizer** (if you are not using grub, you will have to look elsewhere on how to add the parameter):

 ```shell
 sudo xbps-install grub-customizer
 ```

-Then, go into grub-customizer (launching from a terminal is sometimes necessary), and under kernel parameters, add "nvidia-drm.modeset=1".
+Then, go into grub-customizer (launching from a terminal is sometimes necessary), and under kernel parameters, add **nvidia-drm.modeset=1**.

 # Vulkan

 For all GPU vendors, Vulkan has to be installed in some way.
 Almost every game will use Vulkan (and OpenGL is handled by the driver anyway), so we **must** install Vulkan.

-We will need the following packages: vulkan-loader and vulkan-loader-32bit.
-If you are developing anything graphical, vulkan-loader-devel may be handy. vulkan-loader does exactly what it says: it loads Vulkan when it's needed.
+We will need the following packages: **vulkan-loader** and **vulkan-loader-32bit**.
+If you are developing anything graphical, **vulkan-loader-devel** may be handy.
+Vulkan-loader does exactly what it says: it loads Vulkan when it's needed.
 We also need the 32bit version (most games are 32bit).

 Here is the command: